Malarone (Atovaquone And Proguanil Hydrochloride)

 Alcohol & Driving

-Be cautious about activities requiring alertness until you know how Malarone affects you personally.
+Be cautious when driving or operating machinery until you know how Malarone affects you.

 Driving and Operating Machinery